 At 5pm sharp, River punched in, chest up, innocently confident, but not for long.
 Hisses sounded at him.
 He saw the man he despised, with a smirk, alongside a few female colleagues who sniggered at him.
 From afar, he saw that Moon gave him a half glance with a reluctant tilted posture.
 She then shied away.
 Beads of perspiration emerged from River’s forehead.
 Then, two firm taps thudded on his shoulder; his manager signalled him into the office.

 Without the slightest courtesy, the manager stripped the name tag off of River’s uniform and signed River a cheque.
 River discovered his work of art, his confessions for Moon, were crumpled in the bin.
 River left.

 He walked aimlessly into the night, as they do.

-After hours of rumination, some time had passed and he ended up at a store that caught his eye; a tattoo shop.
+After hours of rumination, some time had passed and he ended up at a store that had caught his eye; a tattoo parlour.
 He brandished an old crumpled polaroid of a cup with a defined bite mark.
 The tattoo artist pointed to the seat, and thereafter was permanence.

 Moon River, a short story by K.Lee